translate/pootle/docs/features/pootle_fs.rst

 :ref:`replace these commands with Pootle FS equivalents
 <migrate_to_pootle_fs#replacing-update_stores-and-sync_stores>`.

-You can find an outline of how to use Pootle FS on your existing Pootle projects in the :ref:`adding a Pootle FS managed project
+You can find an outline of how to use Pootle FS in the :ref:`using Pootle FS
-<pootle_fs_add_project>` instructions.
+<using_pootle_fs>` instructions.
+If you have a existing project you want to

-Once you are familiar with Pootle FS you can start :ref:`migrating your projects to Pootle FS <migrate_to_pootle_fs>`.
+migrate to Pootle FS please read the :ref:`migrating your projects to Pootle FS
+<migrate_to_pootle_fs>` instructions.